 Before a claim can be brought before an Employment Tribunal, you must contact ACAS to register your claim for Early Conciliation.

-During Early Conciliation the ACAS Conciliator will attempt to contact your employer to try and resolve the issue to avoid it going before an Employment Tribunal.
-The Conciliator is impartial and cannot give you advice and therefore you may wish to contact our specialist Employment Solicitors who can advise and guide you through this process.
+During Early Conciliation, the ACAS Conciliator will attempt to contact your employer to try and resolve the issue to avoid it going before an Employment Tribunal.
+The Conciliator is impartial and cannot give you advice therefore, you may wish to contact our specialist Employment Solicitors, who can advise and guide you throughout this process.

 What is an Employment Tribunal?

 An Employment Tribunal is an independent judicial body which has the power to make decisions on employment disputes.
 The Tribunal is not as formal as a court, but any decision made at an Employment Tribunal is legally binding.
 Generally, claims brought before an Employment Tribunal relate to:

 - Failure to consult an employee prior to them being made redundant

 - Failure to follow correct procedure during the disciplinary or grievance process.

 Employment Tribunal hearings are usually made up of the following people:

 - Employment Judge – Will hear the case and make the final decision